 In keeping with the museum's mission to provide transformative encounters with works of art, the Hood's A Space for Dialogue series offers undergraduates a rare opportunity to create a museum installation independently.
 "The amount of freedom and responsibility we were given," intern Frances Middleton '12 observed, "is something that I know will not be duplicated in any other internships or entry-level jobs I will have post-graduation."

-To date, more than ninety Dartmouth student interns have produced A Space for Dialogue installations, beginning with Amelia Kahl ’01, who now serves as the museum’s associate curator of academic programming.
+To date, more than 100 Dartmouth student interns have produced A Space for Dialogue installations, beginning with Amelia Kahl '01, who now serves as the museum's Barbara C. and Harvey P. curator of academic programming.
 Other program alumni have pursued related work as curators and educators at distinguished museums and universities, and as practicing artists.
-Former intern Stephanie Trejo ’10 reported that it was “due in great part to this [experience] that I realized I wanted to be a curator.
-So in short this internship gave me a life plan.”
+Former intern Stephanie Trejo '10 reported that it was "due in great part to this [experience] that I realized I wanted to be a curator.
+So in short this internship gave me a life plan."